 "I couldn't tell if I was being given a chance to make up for past mistakes or a chance to say thank you for everything I had been given and received in my life."

-I couldn't tell if I was being given a chance to make up for past mistakes or a chance to say thank you for everything I had been given and received in my life.
-I had been given great health, I was friends with musicians, and I owned a clothing company.
-I preach karma with our clothing and I was ready to let everyone know that it wasn't just a T-Shirt company, it was me along with a movement spreading Kindness.
+I couldn't tell if I was being given a chance to make up for past mistakes, or a chance to say thank you for everything I had been given and received in my life.
+I had been given great health, I had great friends and supporters, and I owned a clothing brand.
+I preach Kindness, Equality,and Inclusion with our clothing designs, and I was ready to let everyone know that it wasn't just a T-Shirt company, it was me along with a movement spreading Kindness.

-I believed so strongly in what our clothing was trying to do that after speaking with family and friends, I decided it was the right choice.
+I believed so strongly in what our clothing represented that after speaking with family and friends, I decided it was the right choice.
 I believed that I could and would live the same life only having 1 kidney instead of 2.
 The Doctors who I had been seeing let me know that being as healthy as I was, I could easily share part of my healthy life with someone else.

 Christmas had just passed and after committing to going ahead, Jessica and I were introduced and rode together to our surgeries on January 11, 2013.
 We had a wonderful Christmas and now I was going to give this person a Happy New Year and a start on a new life.
 The surgeries both went wonderfully!
 One moment you are laying there, and the gas hits and it's lights out and just like that you wake up and are never the same.
 Jessica's life was never going to be the same either.

 I was so eager to get back to work on Karma Inc Apparel that I pushed myself too soon and had to take a few weeks off and be on lite duty as anyone who donates a kidney is supposed to do anyway.
 Within 6 weeks after surgery, both Jessica and I were now 2 perfectly healthy individuals.
 It was amazing meeting her again because I could see the results of what a living organ donation does for someone and the brightness she had.
 When it comes to a living kidney donation vs. kidney from a cadaver, a living kidney donation usually will have a lifespan 3 times longer.

 Ever since that life-changing moment, so many good things have come to me.
-I was reconnected with a good friend whom I married, and she became my wonderful wife.
+I was reconnected with a good friend from many years past, and she became my wonderful wife.
 I became a grandfather to 2 of the most amazing grandchildren you could ever ask for.
 I had been blessed with a great career outside of Karma Inc Apparel that has allowed me to bring my ideas and designs to more people and make impactful donations to the charities we now support.
-We started donating 25% of all profits instead of 10%.
+We started donating 20% of all profits instead of 10%.

-We sell clothing from manufacturers like Bella + Canvas, American Apparel, and more while keeping competitive prices and still make sure that we donate 25% of proceeds to charities that help people.
+We sell clothing from manufacturers like Bella + Canvas, American Apparel, and other top names; while keeping competitive prices, and still make sure that we donate 20% of proceeds to charities that help people.